IQuOD/duplicated_checking_IQuOD/README.md

 Here, we will use some *in-situ* observational profiles in 1995 downloaded from the World Ocean Database (WOD18) to run the DC_OCEAN, aiming to detect the potential duplicate profiles within this dataset.
 These netCDF files are stored in `<DC_ocean>/Input_files/WOD18_sample_1995`

-**We here highly recommend you to read the following instructions before you run the demo**:
+**Please read the following instructions before you run the demo**:

 Ensure all necessary dependencies are installed.
 You can run the MAIN files `M00_Duplicate_Check_MAIN.py` using the following command: